-7 The main objectives of the GFF strategy refresh were as follows: 1) Reflect on recent changes in the global landscape and their impact on the positioning, scope, and scale of the GFF Partnership and Trust Fund; 2) Review the GFF Framework, focusing on country implementation experience to date; 3) Take stock of the global partner engagement of the GFF in relation to its objectives; and 4) Lay the groundwork for future resource mobilization for the GFF Trust Fund and to inform a GFF mid-term review.
+7 The main objectives of the GFF strategy refresh include the following: 1) Reflect on recent changes in the global landscape and their impact on the positioning, scope, and scale of the GFF Partnership and Trust Fund; 2) Review the GFF Framework, focusing on country implementation experience to date; 3) Take stock of the global partner engagement of the GFF in relation to its objectives; and 4) Lay the groundwork for future resource mobilization for the GFF Trust Fund and to inform the GFF mid-term review.

-8 The GFF Secretariat gratefully acknowledges the time, counsel and inputs provided by the members of the strategy refresh Core Team, including the Honorable Minister of Health from the Central African Republic and senior representatives from the Bill and Melinda Gates Foundation, Canada, civil society, the European Commission, Gavi, PMNCH, Norway, UNICEF, and the United Kingdom (see acknowledgements).
+8 The GFF Secretariat gratefully acknowledges the time, counsel, and inputs provided by the members of the Strategy Refresh core group, including the Honorable Minister of Health from the Central African Republic and senior representatives from the Bill and Melinda Gates Foundation, Canada, civil society, the European Commission, Gavi, PMNCH, Norway, UNICEF, and the United Kingdom.